mauricelambert/ReverseShell/README.md

   --encoding ENCODING, -e ENCODING
                         The reverse shell encoding used by client.
   --ssl, -s             Use SSL over TCP socket.
+  --no-timeout, -m      Faster response but TCP data larger than Window maximum size will not work.
+You should use this argument with standard/basic
+                        reverse shell like netcat.
 ```

 ## Licence